-Ever wondered who should pay on the first date?
-With more and more people meeting in the internet, I read an interesting article on Chow the other day about first dates and the bill.
+Ever wonder about who should pay on the first date?
+With more and more people meeting on the internet, I read an interesting article on Chow the other day, about first dates and the bill.
 Now, I'm funny about the tab.
 Actually, I pretty much have to really dislike you to not offer to help out with the bill on the first date.
-That being said, I think a gentleman should insist on paying on the first date, no matter what I offer, but allow lenience if their is a second date.
+That being said, I think a gentleman should insist on paying on the first date, no matter what I offer, but allow lenience if there is a second date.

-So what do you think, who pays on date numero uno?
+So what do you think?
+Who pays on date numero uno?

 Grilled Swordfish Steaks